lsegal/yard/README.md

 If you want to serve documentation on a project while you document it so that you can preview the results, simply pass `--reload` (`-r`) to the above command and YARD will reload any changed files on each request.
 This will allow you to change any documentation in the source and refresh to see the new contents.
-Note that this feature may cause the class listing to display incorrectly, and because of this, is not meant for serving finalized documentation.

 #### Serving Gems